Caecilian: Description

 Caecilians' anatomy is highly adapted for a burrowing lifestyle.
 In a couple of species, belonging to the primitive genus Ichthyophis, vestigial traces of limbs have been found, and in Typhlonectes compressicauda the presence of limb buds has been observed during embryonic development, remnants in an otherwise completely limbless body.

 This makes the smaller species resemble worms, while the larger species like Caecilia thompsoni, with lengths up to 1.5 m, resemble snakes.
 Their tails are short or absent, and their cloacae are near the ends of their bodies.

 Except for one lungless species, Atretochoana eiselti, all caecilians have lungs, but also use their skin or mouths for oxygen absorption.
 Often, the left lung is much smaller than the right one, an adaptation to body shape that is also found in snakes.

 Their trunk muscles are adapted to pushing their way through the ground, with the vertebral column and its musculature acting as a piston inside the outer layer of the body wall musculature, which is closely attached to the skin.
 By contracting the outer layer of muscles it squeezes the coelom and generates a strong hydrostatic force that lengthens the body.
 This muscle system allows the animal to anchor its hind end in position, and force the head forwards, and then pull the rest of the body up to reach it in waves.
 In water or very loose mud, caecilians instead swim in an eel-like fashion.
 Caecilians in the family Typhlonectidae are aquatic, and the largest of their kind.
+The first fossil discovered belonging to an extant family of caecilians, Ymboirana acrux, is from family Typhlonectidae.
 The representatives of this family have a fleshy fin running along the rear section of their bodies, which enhances propulsion in water.